lockss/lockss.github.io/administrators/manual/2.0-alpha3/configuring.md

 1.  `Configuration URL:` Enter the URL of the LOCKSS network configuration file.
 If you are not running your own LOCKSS network, use `http://props.lockss.org:8001/demo/lockss.xml`, the configuration file for a demo network set up for LOCKSS 2.0 pre-release testing.
 1.  `Configuration proxy (host:port):` If a proxy server is required to reach the configuration server, enter its host:port here, otherwise leave this blank.
 1.  `Preservation group(s):` Enter a semicolon-separated list of preservation network identifiers.
 If you are not joining an existing network or running your own, enter `demo`, the network identifier for the demo network set up for LOCKSS 2.0 pre-release testing.
 1.  `Content data storage directory:` Enter the full path of a directory to use as the root of the main storage area of the LOCKSS system.
-This is where preserved content will be stored, along with several databases; it's the analog of `/cache0` in the classic LOCKSS system.
+This is where preserved content will be stored, along with several databases; it is the analog of `/cache0` in the classic LOCKSS system.
 1.  `Use additional directories for content storage?:` If you want to use more than one filesystem to store preserved content answer `Y`.
-    1.  `Enter path to additional content storage directory <n> (q to quit):` If you entered `Y` to `additional directories` you will be prompted repeatedly for those paths; enter them one at a time, then enter `q` when done.
+    1.  `Enter path to additional content storage directory <n> (q to quit):` If you entered `Y` to `Use additional directories` you will be prompted repeatedly for those paths; enter them one at a time, then enter `q` when done.
-1.  `Service logs directory:` Defaults to the content data storage directory; enter a different path if you want to put the logs elsewhere. *In the classic LOCKSS system this was `/var/log/lockss`, but now there will be a set of subdirs, one for each component service.*.
+1.  `Service logs directory:` Defaults to the content data storage directory; enter a different path if you want to put the logs elsewhere. *In the classic LOCKSS system this was `/var/log/lockss`, but now there will be a set of subdirectories, one for each component service.*
-1.  `Temporary storage directory:` Defaults to the content data storeage directory.
+1.  `Temporary storage directory:` Defaults to the content data storage directory.
 If that directory is remote (e.g., NFS), performance can be improved by supplying a local disk directory here.
-Don't use a RAM-based tmpfs; in some circumstances a substantial amount of temp space (10s of GB) may be needed.
+Don't use a RAM-based tmpfs; in some circumstances a substantial amount of temporary space (tens of GB) may be needed.
 1.  `User name for web UI administration:` Enter a username for the primary administrative user in the LOCKSS system's Web user interfaces.
 1.  `Password for web UI administration user <uiuser>:` Enter a password for the primary administrative user.
 1.  `Password for web UI administration user <uiuser> (again):` Re-enter the password for the primary administrative user (if the two passwords do not match, the password will be asked again).